 Procedure

-To reconcile cash receipts daily:

-Total the amount of the cash and checks received.
-Remove the change fund amount, if any, from the day's receipts.

-Prepare a total of all receipts or transaction records.
-Subtract all voided or refunded transactions to determine your net intake.

-Compare the total from Step #1 to the total of Step #2.
-If the comparison reveals an overage or shortage, record that amount.

-Debit any shortage to the correct unit fund.

-Credit overages to the correct unit fund.

-Report any significant shortage (or theft) to your University Student Financial Services and Cashier Operations (USFSCO) as soon as possible.
+Report any significant shortage (or theft) to University Bursar Cashier Operations as soon as possible.
 If the loss appears to be due to theft or fraud, notify your university police and the Office of University Audits immediately.

-Complete appropriate Report of Cash Sales, Money Received, or online Department Deposit form and arrange for deposit to be picked-up or delivered to the USFSCO Operations office.
+Complete appropriate Report of Cash Sales, Money Received, or online Department Deposit form and arrange for deposit to be picked-up or delivered to the University Bursar Cashier Operations office.

-Reconciler should compare the receipt from USFSCO to 1) the Report of Cash Sales, Money Received, or Department Deposit form, and 2) to the receipts or transaction records.
-Report discrepancies to USFSCO immediately by phone, email, or in person.
+Reconciler should compare the receipt from University Bursar Cashier Operations office to 1) the Report of Cash Sales, Money Received, or Department Deposit form, and 2) to the receipts or transaction records.
+Report discrepancies to University Bursar Cashier Operations office immediately by phone, email, or in person.

 Forms Used in this Procedure